imogen881/DreamJournal/README.md

 ### Github repositories

 Git was my version control system with remote repositories stored on Github.
-I had a separate repository for the back-end (here) and front-end (here), both following the feature branch model.
+I had a separate repository for the back-end and front-end, both following the feature branch model.

 Back-end repository network graph: